-I graduated as a Ph.
-D student from Genetic and Genomics department, Program in Biomedical Sciences (PiBS) at Boston University.
+I graduated with a Ph.
+D in Genetic and Genomics from Program in Biomedical Sciences (PiBS) at Boston University.
 My Ph.
 D work focused on using computational and statistical methods to find the genetic risk factors for a variety of diseases including addiction.
 My Ph.
 D thesis was about using both genetic and non-genetic factors to predict opioid cessation status.
 In addition to my main project, I also studied epigenetic changes in response to drug treatment and gene expression level differences due to disease phenotypes.
 I hope my work can facilitate the development of personalized medicine, that people will be treated based on who they are genetically and the lifestyle they choose.
-Currently, I work as a machine learning scientist at Kintai Therapeutics.
+I have expereince in several different biotech companies.
+Currently, I work as a data scientist at Novartis Institutes for Biomedical Research.

 In my non-research time, I like traveling, playing ping-pong and learning how to golf with my husband.
 I am also tutoring Chinese for fun.